How Diet, Exercise, And Weight Management Can Add A Decade To Your Life - UrduPoint

 How Diet, Exercise, And Weight Management Can Add A Decade To Your Life

-Xperts say exercising for 30 minutes a day plus not smoking or drinking excessively can increase your years without chronic health issues.
-Getty ImagesResearchers say healthy lifestyle habits can add as much as a decade to your life span
+Experts say exercising for 30 minutes a day plus not smoking or drinking excessively can increase your years without chronic health issues

-(UrduPoint / Pakistan Point News / Online - 21st February, 2020) xperts say exercising for 30 minutes a day plus not smoking or drinking excessively can increase your years without chronic health issues.
+Islamabad (UrduPoint / Pakistan Point News / Online - 25th February, 2020) Experts say exercising for 30 minutes a day plus not smoking or drinking excessively can increase your years without chronic health issues.

-Getty ImagesResearchers say healthy lifestyle habits can add as much as a decade to your life span.The researchers identified five lifestyle factors as important, including diet, exercise, and maintaining a moderate body weight.

 They're all important.
 But for smokers, the most important thing for them to do, of course, is to stop smoking.
 For people who are obese, it's important to lose weight and maintain a healthy body weight," Hu said.